 Wards at South Camp Juvenile Correctional Centre for Girls feted

-KINGSTON, Jamaica — Wards at the South Camp Juvenile Correctional and Remand Centre for Girls, in Kingston, were feted with a brunch in observance of Child Month, on Wednesday.
+WARDS at the South Camp Juvenile Correctional and Remand Centre for Girls in Kingston, were feted with a brunch in observance of Child Month, last Wednesday.

 Ghartey noted that the theme of self-love was relevant as the development of the girls' self-esteem is important in shaping them holistically.